eladelrom/poet/effectiveidea/_posts/chat.md

 module.exports.insertchatmessage = insertchatmessage;
 </pre>
 <br>

-We also need a service that will return all the existing message, getchatmessages.js;
+We also need a service that will return all the existing message, 'vim services/getchatmessages.js';
 <br><br>
 <pre class="prettyprint">
 function getchatmessages(data, dbconnectorCallBackToRooms) {